Session 22

 Thursday, 2 October 2025 | 18:00-19:30 | Conference Centre

-The Association for Schools and Programs in Public Health (ASPPH) and the Association of Schools of Public Health in the European Region (ASPHER) seek meaningful solutions to prepare a cadre of committed Public Health Diplomats that have the technical, cross-cultural, management, negotiation and consensus building skills to support sustainable development by strengthening interaction between multiple sectors, facilitating data driven dialogue, evidence-informed communications and the implementation of health programmes in a complex environment.
+The Association for Schools and Programs in Public Health (ASPPH) and the Association of Schools of Public Health in the European Region (ASPHER) seek meaningful and bold solutions to prepare a cadre of committed Public Health Diplomats, facilitating data driven dialogue, evidence-informed communications and implement health training programs in a complex environment.